Battle of Bubat: Aftermath

 According to tradition, Dyah Pitaloka's death was mourned by Hayam Wuruk and the entire population of the Sunda kingdom who had lost most members of their royal family.
-Later, king Hayam Wuruk married Paduka Sori, his own cousin instead.
-Pitaloka's deed and her father's courage are revered as noble acts of honour, courage and dignity in Sundanese tradition.
-Her father, Prabu Maharaja Linggabuana Wisesa was revered by the Sundanese as Prabu Wangi (king with pleasant fragrance) because of his heroic act to defend his honour against Majapahit.
+Later, King Hayam Wuruk married Paduka Sori, his cousin instead.
+Pitaloka's deed and her father's courage are revered as noble acts of honour, courage, and dignity in Sundanese tradition.
+Her father, Prabu Maharaja Linggabuana Wisesa was revered by the Sundanese as Prabu Wangi (king with pleasant fragrance) because of his heroic act of defending his honour against Majapahit.
 His descendants, the later kings of Sunda, were called Siliwangi (successor of Wangi).

-Gajah Mada faced opposition, distrust and sneering at the Majapahit court because of his careless act, which was not to the taste of the Majapahit nobles, cast shame on Majapahit dignity, and undermined king Hayam Wuruk's influence.
-This unfortunate event also marked the end of Gajah Mada's career, since not long after this event, the king forced Gajah Mada into an early retirement through awarding the prime minister the lands in Madakaripura (today Probolinggo), thus pushing him far from the capital city's courtly affairs.
+Gajah Mada faced opposition, distrust, and sneering at the Majapahit court because of his careless act, which was not to the taste of the Majapahit nobles, cast shame on Majapahit dignity, and undermined King Hayam Wuruk's influence.
+This unfortunate event also marked the end of Gajah Mada's career, since not long after this event, the king forced Gajah Mada into an early retirement by awarding the prime minister the lands in Madakaripura (today Probolinggo), thus pushing him far from the capital city's courtly affairs.

 This tragedy severely harmed the relationship between the two kingdoms and resulted in hostility for years to come, the situation never again returning to normality.
-Prince Niskalawastu Kancana — the princess Pitaloka's younger brother who during his infancy remained in Kawali palace (Sunda Galuh capital city) and did not accompany his family to Majapahit — become the sole surviving heir of the Sunda King.
+Prince Niskalawastu Kancana — Princess Pitaloka's younger brother who during his infancy remained in Kawali palace (Sunda Galuh capital city) and did not accompany his family to Majapahit — became the sole surviving heir of the Sunda King.
 His policies after ascending to the throne, among others, were severing Sundanese diplomatic relations with Majapahit, imposing an isolation policy upon Majapahit, including enacting the law Larangan Estri ti Luaran, which forbade Sundanese people from marrying Javanese.
-These reactions reflected the Sundanese disappointment and anger towards Majapahit, and later contributed to the Sundanese-Javanese animosity, which may still run even to the present day.
+These reactions reflected the Sundanese disappointment and anger towards Majapahit and later contributed to the Sundanese-Javanese animosity, which may still run even to the present day.

-Curiously, although Bali is known as the heir of Majapahit culture, Balinese opinion seems to take the Sundanese side in this dispute, as evidence through their manuscript Kidung Sunda.
-The Balinese reverence to and admiration of the Sundanese heroic act by courageously facing certain death was probably in accordance with Hindu code of honour of kshatriyas caste, that the ultimate and perfect death of a kshatriya is on the edge of sword; to die on the battlefield.
-The practice of demonstrating the act of courage has its Balinese counterpart in their puputan tradition, a fight to the death by men and followed by mass ritual suicide by the women in preference to facing the humiliation of surrender.
+Curiously, although Bali is known as the heir of Majapahit culture, Balinese opinion seems to take the Sundanese side in this dispute, as evidenced through their manuscript Kidung Sunda.
+The Balinese reverence for and admiration of the Sundanese heroic act of courageously facing certain death was probably by Hindu code of honour of kshatriyas caste, that the ultimate and perfect death of a kshatriya is on the edge of the sword; to die on the battlefield.
+The practice of demonstrating the act of courage has its Balinese counterpart in their puputan tradition, a fight to the death by men followed by mass ritual suicide by the women in preference to facing the humiliation of surrender.

 It is possible that Sunda became vassalized by Majapahit after this battle.
-It ultimately regained independence at unknown year.
+It ultimately regained independence probably before the Regreg War.
 The subjugation of Sunda by Majapahit means that Gajah Mada has finally fulfilled his Palapa oath:...
 Tunggalan padompo pasunda, samangkana sira Gajah Mada mukti palapa.
 (Unified after the conquest of Dompo and Sunda, thus Gajah Mada eats palapa.)